What is the degree called?

 How does the application process work?

 There is one intake of MAE students each year.
-Applications for the 2018 program are open until 31 August 2017.
+Applications for the program typically open in July/August each year and interviews with shortlisted candidates are conducted in September/October.
 People interested in applying for the MPhil (App Epid) should review the application pack and apply online.
 For further information regarding the application process, contact the ANU College of Health & Medicine Higher Degree Student Administrator.

 What do students need to do to pass the degree?